 The F-35’s Distributed Aperture System (DAS), developed by Northrop Grumman, is the only 360-degree, spherical situational awareness system.
 The DAS sends high resolution real-time imagery to the pilot’s helmet from six infrared cameras mounted around the aircraft, allowing pilots to see the environment around them – day or night – without loss of quality or clarity.
 With the ability to detect and track approaching aircraft from any angle, the DAS also greatly reduces the potential for mid-air collisions and virtually eliminates surprises.

 The DAS is completely integrated with other sensors within the aircraft, so if the F-35′s radar detects something of interest, DAS’s software will closely analyze it and make the pilot aware of potential threats.
 When there are multiple threats, the DAS is able to identify the highest value targets and recommend the order in which to deal with each threat.
-This “data fusion” provides F-35 pilots with a significant advantage over other pilots who must quickly evaluate a complex range of options in a dangerous environment.
+This “data fusion” provides F-35 pilots with a significant advantage over other pilots, simplifying and managing a vast array of information for the pilot, who must quickly evaluate a complex range of options in a hostile, tactical air combat environment.

 The DAS provides:

 - Situational awareness IRST & cueing